Brodown64/Brodown64/README.md

-some absolute dumbass who fiddles around with languages once in a whole
+some absolute dumbass who fiddles around with languages once in a while